nikitavoloboev/data/sharing/lessons-learned.md

 	- Do the important things first.
 	- Define these _important_ things for myself and be clear with what I want to achieve.
 - Be consistent.
 	- Define my own [rules](../productivity/flow/rules.md) and follow them.
-Adjust the rules and my workflow to match what you have learned.
+Adjust the rules and my workflow to match what I have learned.
 - Do things that scale.
 	- Try find solutions that will scale with time.
-Ideally try to come up with solutions to problems that don't just help you but help other people solve a problem.
+Ideally try to come up with solutions to problems that don't just help I but help other people solve a problem.
 - Don't repeat what other people have already done.
 	- If possible reuse other people's work as much as possible to create new and novel things.
 - Don't compare myself to other people.
 - Make friends with imperfection.
 	- Enjoy and cherish the process and never fixate on the result.
-Projects, articles, ideas will evolve with time and will never be what you first envisioned them to be.
-But you can only know that when you start and try make it.
+Projects, articles, ideas will evolve with time and will never be what I first envisioned them to be.
+But I can only know that when I start and try make it.
 - Just start.
 	- Getting distracted is easy but starting is hard.
 - Move fast.